PeteAdams/PeteAdams/README.md

 # 💫 About Me:
-Hello!
-I'm Peter, a game programmer with a lifelong passion for creating immersive gaming experiences.
-I specialize in C# and C++, as well as Unreal Engine, and I'm always eager to learn more and take on new challenges.<br><br>Right now, I'm working on redefining the MMO genre entirely.
-I'm really excited about this project because I get to fulfill my passion as a potential future career.
-I'm always looking for feedback and collaborators, so feel free to check it out and let me know what you think.<br><br>I'm always interested in collaborating on new game projects, especially those that emphasize story and narrative.
-If you have a project you're working on and you think I might be a good fit, please reach out and let's chat!<br><br>While I'm confident in my skills as a game programmer, there are always areas where I could use some help.
-Right now, I could use some assistance with assets and animations.<br><br>I believe in continuous learning and improvement.
-Right now, I'm focused on building fundamental game systems to build on top of.
-I'm also interested in exploring new engines, so if you have any resources or recommendations, please let me know.<br><br><br>If you have any questions about Unreal Engine, my ongoing project, or anything else game-related, feel free to ask!
-I'm always happy to chat about game development and share my knowledge and experience.<br><br>Fun Facts<br>I am a black belt in Tae Kwon Do<br>I currently work in IT<br>I used to be a semi-pro esports player (counterstrike)
+Greetings,

+I am Peter, a seasoned game programmer with a lifelong dedication to crafting immersive gaming experiences.
+My expertise lies in programming languages such as C# and C++, along with a deep understanding of Unreal Engine.
+I possess an unwavering enthusiasm for learning and embracing new challenges within the field.

+Presently, I am engaged in a groundbreaking endeavor aimed at redefining the entire massively multiplayer online (MMO) genre.
+The prospect of pursuing this project as a potential future career fills me with tremendous excitement.
+I wholeheartedly welcome feedback and seek collaborative opportunities, encouraging you to explore the project and share your thoughts.

+I am particularly enthusiastic about collaborating on new game projects that place a strong emphasis on compelling storytelling and narrative.
+If you have a project underway and believe that my skills align well with your vision, I invite you to reach out, and we can discuss further.

+While I possess confidence in my abilities as a game programmer, I recognize the value of seeking assistance in areas where I may require support.
+Currently, I am in need of assistance with assets and animations.

+I firmly believe in the ethos of continuous learning and improvement.
+At present, my primary focus revolves around constructing foundational game systems to serve as a robust framework for future development.
+Moreover, I am keen on exploring alternative game engines.
+If you possess any valuable resources or recommendations in this regard, I would greatly appreciate your input.

+Should you have any inquiries concerning Unreal Engine, my ongoing project, or any other topic pertaining to game development, I am delighted to engage in conversation.
+Feel free to ask questions, as I am always enthusiastic about discussing game development and sharing my knowledge and experiences.

+Additional Information:

+I hold a black belt in Tae Kwon Do.
+Currently, I am employed in the IT sector.
+In the past, I enjoyed a semi-professional career as an esports player in Counter-Strike.
+Thank you, and I look forward to connecting with you soon.

 # 💻 Tech Stack: